What Are Poverty Thresholds And Poverty Guidelines?

 • Department of Health and Human Services: Community Services Block Grant, Head Start, Low-Income Home Energy Assistance

-• Department of Agriculture: Supplemental Nutrition Assistance Program (SNAP, formerly Food Stamp Program), National School Lunch Program, Child and Adult Care Food Program
+• Department of Agriculture: Supplemental Nutrition Assistance Program (SNAP, formerly the Food Stamp Program), National School Lunch Program, Child and Adult Care Food Program

 • Department of Energy: Weatherization Assistance for Low-Income Persons